 To Start from the Brattleboro Road parking lot; After 4.9 miles turn right at a dirt road to the parking lot.
 If you come to a pond on your right you went to far.

 To Start from the Northfield Road parking lot; Continue south on Route 119.
 Turn right after 6.7 miles along Route 63 south.
 After 2 miles you'll come to the parking lot on your right.

 The Fort Hill Branch Rail Trail parallels the east bank of the Connecticut River to an old railroad bridge that crosses the river to Brattleboro, Vermont.
 The bridge is out of commission.
-For more information visit; FORT HILL BRANCH RAIL .
+For more information visit; FORT HILL RECREATIONAL TRAIL .

 Starting from the Northfield Road parking lot; The trail is reached by exiting the parking lot and heading right to the trailhead.

 Note; Across the road is the trailhead for the Ashuelot Rail Trail .